John Sullivan (Australian politician): Federal politics

-He was comfortably reelected in the massive Coalition landslide of 1975.
 Ahead of the 1977 federal election, a redistribution dramatically altered Riverina.
 The neighbouring seat of Darling, one of the few safe country seats for Labor, was abolished, and the bulk of its territory, including the Labor stronghold of Broken Hill, was merged into Riverina.
 Sullivan previously held Riverina with a comfortably safe majority of 11 percent, but the redistribution erased his majority and gave Labor a notional majority of two percent.
 Even though the Coalition was easily re-elected, Sullivan lost his seat to the former member for Darling, Labor's John FitzPatrick.